TosbackCgusBridge-Bot/CGUs-versions/Sparkpeople/Privacy Policy.md

 Read More

-*   How do you hold yourself accountable?
+*   How do you maintain your exercise long-term?
-*   Healthy snack ideas for under 100 calories?
-*   Vegetables- yuck!
+*   Who Motivates you on Sparkpeople?
+*   Describe the last time you felt proud of yourself.
 *   Whats the 1st thing you noticed w/your weightloss?
 *   How do you fight boredom on the treadmill?

 View Demo **Decline Pushups**
-Turn ordinary pushups into an advanced exercise by adding a decline. **Slow Cooker Pork with Greens and Beans**
+Turn ordinary pushups into an advanced exercise by adding a decline. **Slow Cooker Moroccan Beef Stew**
 Submitted By: **CHEF\_MEG**

-My kids never complain about eating both beans and greens in one meal when they're served alongside rich, slow-cooked pork.
-I used pork shoulder, but you could use a leaner cut to save on fat and calories.
+Chef Meg turned a member-submitted dish into a slow cooker meal that's easy yet exotic!
 Full Recipe

 Search Over 200k Healthy Recipes:  Search Get deals by email Get a personalized diet and fitness plan, great newsletters, post to our message boards, and even your own personal SparkPage!